rubyonjets/jets/docs/_docs/dev-speed.md

 title: Development Speed
 ---

-Development speed with AWS Lambda can be slown down due to having to upload the Ruby interpreter and gems as part of the deployment package.
-The recommendation for this is to use [Cloud9](https://aws.amazon.com/cloud9/).
-This is what I've done in order to avoid the slow upload.
-Since Cloud9 runs on an EC2 instance, we get to take advantage of the fast internet pipe.
+Development speed with AWS Lambda can be slow due to having to upload the Ruby interpreter and gems as part of the deployment package.
+The recommendation for this is to use [Cloud9](https://aws.amazon.com/cloud9/) to take advantage of the blazing EC2 internet pipe.

 EC2 Instance Internet Speed: